Hasim Rahman Jr.: Early life

-Hasim Sharif Rahman Jr. was born on June 15, 1991 in Baltimore, Maryland.
+Hasim Sharif Rahman Jr. was born on June 15, 1991, in Baltimore, Maryland.
 He is the son of former professional boxer and two-time world heavyweight champion Hasim Rahman.

 Professional career

-After over 100 amateur fights, Rahman Jr. made his professional boxing debut on April 14, 2017.
+After over 100 amateur fights, Rahman made his professional boxing debut on April 14, 2017.

 He started his career with three wins via TKO.
-In 2021 Rahman Jr. fought three times, with two fights ending via some knockout.
-His last fight in April 2022, was a TKO loss at the hands of Kenzie Morrison, the son of former professional boxer, Tommy Morrison, for the WBC USNBC heavyweight title.
+In 2021 Rahman fought three times, with two fights ending via some knockout.

+On April 29, 2022, Rahman fought Kenzie Morrison, the son of former professional boxer, Tommy Morrison, for the WBC-USNBC heavyweight title.
+Rahman lost via technical knockout.

-Rahman Jr. was set to face Jake Paul on August 6, 2022 at Madison Square Garden as a late replacement, after British boxer and Love Island star Tommy Fury pulled out of the fight on July 6, 2022, citing difficulties in entering the USA after his ESTA was denied by US Homeland Security.
-There are significant disparities in both size and experience between Rahman Jr and Paul, with the former having had over 100 amateur boxing bouts, while Paul has only had one, on the undercard of KSI vs Logan Paul in August, 2018.
-The difference in size between both men is also notable.
-Rahman weighed in at 224lb in his previous fight against Kenzie Morrision in April, 2022, while Paul only weighed in at 191lb for his rematch over Tyron Woodley in December, 2021.
-Paul's trainer and retired professional boxer BJ Flores also revealed that the New York State athletic commission advised against the fight, saying Rahman Jr is "too experienced" and "used to fighting bigger guys".
+Cancelled bout against Jake Paul

-On July 30, 2022, Paul's promotional company, Most Valuable Promotions (MVP), revealed that Rahman had pulled out of the fight, and that the entire card was now cancelled.
-Rahman allegedly pulled out because of weight issues, with the New York State athletic commission unwilling to sanction the fight at the 200lb crusierweight because Rahman's weight-cut was progressing very slowly, having only lost 1lb since signing the contract.
+Rahman was scheduled to face YouTuber Jake Paul on August 6, 2022, at Madison Square Garden as a late replacement, after British boxer Tommy Fury withdrew citing difficulties in entering the US after his ESTA was denied by US Homeland Security.
+On July 30, 2022, Paul's promotional company, Most Valuable Promotions (MVP), revealed that Rahman had withdrawn from the fight, and that the entire card was now cancelled.
+Rahman allegedly withdrew because of weight issues, with the New York State athletic commission unwilling to sanction the fight at the 200lb cruiserweight because Rahman's weight-cut was progressing very slowly, having only lost 1lb since signing the contract.
 Paul, MVP, and the State commission then agreed to move forward with a new 205lb weight limit, with Rahman initially agreeing to this.
 However, Rahman then stated that he would not fight unless the fight was sanctioned at 215lb, resulting in MVP terminating his contract and the entire card being scrapped.